 No-Knead Bread Cookbooks

-Both of these cookbooks have been recommended to me time and time again by trusted friends and family, but I have to admit that I don’t own either one — but after reading the reviews as I was putting the links here, I’m VERY tempted.
+Both of these cookbooks have been recommended to me time and time again by trusted friends and family, but I have to admit that I don’t own either one — and since I’m now diabetic I don’t make bread except for an occasional potluck.
 Links are to Amazon and both are available on Kindle as well.